Hurrah, it’s Friday!

 What’s cooking in your kitchen this weekend?

 My followers on instagram get sneak previews of blog recipes so if you’re not following me over there yet, please do (@coconutandberries)!
-Let me know who you are too so I can follow you back!
+Let me know who you are too so I can follow you back and if you make these cookies share your pics with the #coconutandberries so I can see them!